 LA BOQUERIA FOOD MARKET

-The hustle and bustle of a busy local food market always provide a unique and interesting insight to a city’s culture and people.
+The hustle and bustle of a busy local food market always provide a unique and interesting insight into a city’s culture and people.
 The vibrant La Boqueria Food Market, located just off the Las Ramblas strip, is a perfect example of this, making it an essential place to visit for foodies and photographers alike.

-Spend some time exploring the colourful aisles of La Boqueria and you will discover an array of fresh and vibrant local produce - fresh fruit and vegetables, local cured meats, cheeses and charcuterie, baked goods, preserves, freshly caught seafood, tapas, wine and more.
+Spend some time exploring the colourful aisles of La Boqueria and you will discover an array of fresh and vibrant local produce - fresh fruit and vegetables, locally cured meats, cheeses and charcuterie, baked goods, preserves, freshly caught seafood, tapas, wine and more.